-Section 8.
-Run-off elections.

-If no candidate receives greater than 40 percent (40%) of the vote, flip a coin to determine the winner.
+Section 8.Tie Vote.
+In the event of a tie vote, and after a recount of ballots that confirms the tie vote, the Council shall in its first meeting after the election call in the candidates receiving the tie votes and have the candidates draw straws or flip a coin to determine the winner.
 If one or more of the tied candidates does not appear before the council, the presiding officer shall direct the clerk or other non-interested person to draw straws or flip a coin to determine the winner.